-1 ICCVAM (The Interagency Coordinating Committee on the Validation of Alternative Methods), a permanent interagency committee administered by NIEHS under NICEATM (the National Toxicology Program Interagency Center for the Evaluation of Alternative Toxicological Methods), is composed of members designated by the heads of 15 Federal agencies.
-ICCVAM was established by NIEHS in 1997 and designated as a permanent committee by the ICCVAM Authorization Act of 2000.
+ICCVAM (The Interagency Coordinating Committee on the Validation of Alternative Methods), a permanent interagency committee administered by NIEHS under NICEATM (the National Toxicology Program (NTP) Interagency Center for the Evaluation of Alternative Toxicological Methods), is composed of members designated by the heads of 15 Federal agencies.
+ICCVAM was created under the ICCVAM Authorization Act of 2000.

-2 ICCVAM considers test method translation activities as those that are carried out to characterize if there is evidence of relevance and applicability of a test method for a specific testing purpose.
+&lt;sup>2 ICCVAM considers test method translation activities as those that are carried out to characterize if there is evidence of relevance and applicability of a test method for a specific testing purpose.
 If so, then the test method may be considered for further evaluation in a formal validation study.